David Copperfield: First edition

-Dedication and preface

-The 1850 book, published by Bradbury and Evans, was dedicated to the honourable Mr and Mrs Richard Watson, from Rockingham, Northamptonshire, aristocratic friends met on a trip to Switzerland five years ago.
-A brief preface was written in 1850 by the author, already entrusted to Forster after he finished his manuscript, with the promise that a new work will follow.
-This text was also used for the 1859 edition, the Cheap Edition.
-The ultimate version of 1867, also called the Charles Dickens edition, included another preface by the author with the statement that David Copperfield is the favourite work of the author.
+The first edition was dedicated to the honourable Mr and Mrs Richard Watson, from Rockingham, Northamptonshire, aristocratic friends met on a trip to Switzerland five years earlier.
+Dickens wrote a brief preface in 1850 and entrusted it Forster after he finished the manuscript.
+It includes the promise that a new work would follow.
+This preface was also used for the Cheap Edition of 1859.
+The ultimate version of 1867, also called the Charles Dickens Edition, included another preface by Dickens saying that David Copperfield was his favourite work.

-Other editions
+Selected later editions

 Three volumes were published by Tauchnitz in 1849–50, in English, for distribution outside Great Britain in Europe.
 During Dickens's lifetime, many other editions were released, and many since he died.
 According to Paul Schlicke, the most reliable edition is the 1981 edition from Clarendon Press with an introduction and notes by Nina Burgis; it serves as a reference for later editions, including those of Collins, Penguin Books and Wordsworth Classics.